 Glaucoma is usually caused by an increase of fluid pressure in the eye.
 The front part of the eye contains clear, nourishing fluid called aqueous which constantly circulates through the eye.
 Normally, this fluid leaves the eye through a drainage system and returns to the bloodstream.

 Glaucoma can occur from an overproduction of fluid or when the drainage system becomes blocked, causing fluid pressure to increase.
 The high pressure causes damage to the optic nerve, resulting in permanent vision loss.
 The exact reason the fluid system in the eye stops functioning properly is not completely understood.
 However, research is constantly being done to further our understanding of glaucoma.

 Am I At Risk Of Getting Glaucoma?

-Knowing the risk factors for the disease and being screened for it will give you a head start on detecting and treating the disease.
+Knowing the risk factors for the disease and being screened for them will give you a head start on detecting and treating the disease.
 Doing so is important because any vision lost in glaucoma patients can not be regained.
-Unfortunately, everyone is at risk for developing glaucoma, but certain groups have a higher risk, including:
+Glaucoma is a multifactorial disease and certain groups have a higher risk of developing glaucoma including:

 - African-Americans – glaucoma is 6 to 8 times more common than in Caucasians